 Squalane is a product I had never heard of before but recently learned that it’s something that’s found naturally in the skin.
 Apparently, the amount your body produces decreases over time (as you age), which can leave skin dry and vulnerable.
 I was told it’s good stuff, so I gave this a try and, again, I love it.
 It’s essentially a hydrating oil.
 I tend to have very dry skin in the winter, so this stuff is amazing for that.
 It can even be applied to hair to add shine and reduce breakage.

 Eye creams are one of those things that I’m not totally sure about.
 I find it’s hard to see a huge improvement—especially when you’re a mom who isn’t sleeping all that well.
 (Does anything get rid of dark circles, really?)
-However, I’m impressed with BIOSSANCE as a brand, and I love that this eye gel is creamy.
+However, I love the way this eye cream feels.
+It’s cooling and soothing, as well as creamy.
 It feels really soft going on and it’s not heavy at all.
-A great moisturizer.
+Plus, this is made in Newfoundland.
+A gem of a find for all of us Canadians!

 BIOSSANCE Squalane + Phyto-Retinol Serum